alttch/eva3/xc/drivers/phi/phi_devel.rst

 -----------

-The constructor should set the above constants to class variables to let them be serialized by super() if requested:
+The constructor should set the above constants to class variables to let them be serialized by parent class if requested:

 .. code-block:: python